yoriiis/svg-chunk-webpack-plugin/README.md

 Tells the plugin whether to generate the `sprites-manifest.json`.
 The JSON file contains the list of all SVG included by entrypoints.
 It becomes very easy to known which SVG are included in which sprite.

-> The file is only generated when the Webpack mode is set to `development`, even if the option is enabled.

 ```javascript
 new SvgChunkWebpackPlugin({
   generateSpritesManifest: false